tbknl/specified/README.md

 The `verifyOptions` contain the following options:

 * `errorClass`: The error class to use when throwing an error from the `.value()` function of the verification result.
 Default value: `ValidationError`.
-The used class must have a constructor functionwith this signature: `function (msg: string, err: ValidationFailure): ValidationFailure`.
+The used class must have a constructor function with this signature: `function (msg: string, err: ValidationFailure): ValidationFailure`.

 #### VerifiedType